0

 Excessive sodium is linked to high blood pressure, which can lead to heart disease, stroke, heart failure, and kidney disease.
 Hydrogenated oils (think margarine) are once-healthy oils processed into poisonous trans fatty acids, which have been shown to increase LDL, or “bad,” cholesterol, and decrease HDL, or “good,” cholesterol.
 And while MSG is now generally recognized as safe by the FDA in the U.S., and food writers and chefs love to wax poetic about it, it is probably not something you want to be eating lots of in processed form multiple times a day, every day.

-(Nestlé, which acquired the Swiss-owned Maggi in 1947, states on its website that there’s “no consistent clinical evidence to support a food intolerance to MSG” and it’s “safe for general consumption at the current levels.”)
+(Nestlé, which acquired the Swiss-owned Maggi in 1947, states on its website that there’s “no convincing clinical evidence to support a food intolerance to MSG” and it’s “safe for general consumption at the current levels.”)

 Maggi Cubes vs. Tradition